LighTec/ManningCode/README.md

 Note: Most of the projects require Netbeans IDE to work as-is.
       If you are using netbeans, all of these projects are easily imported.

+Also, to see the capstone project go here: https://github.com/LighTec/Holonyak